 Hyaluronic acid is a naturally occurring polymer that is important in many physiological processes, including wound healing, tissue homeostasis, and joint lubrication.
-To create this hydrogel, the HA is modified to create CMHA that is then crosslinked together through the thiol groups to CMHA-S. Some products employ disulfide crosslinking while others utilize a Polyethylene Glycol Diacrylate, or PEGDA, crosslinker.
-Crosslinking slows degradation of the HA backbone and provides a matrix for incorporating therapeutic agents.
+To create this hydrogel, the HA is modified to create CMHA that is then crosslinked together through the thiol groups to CMHA-S. Crosslinking slows degradation of the HA backbone and provides a matrix for incorporating therapeutic agents.
 Variations in the number of thiols per molecule, the molecular weight of the polymer, the concentration of the polymer, the type of crosslinking, and incorporation of active ingredients, provides a highly versatile platform that can be tailored to a specific application and formulated as eye drops, gels, or films.

-Our first CMHA-S-based product candidate, the EyeGate OBG, is a topically applied 0.75% CMHA-S eye drop formulation that has completed its first-in-man clinical trial.
+Our first CMHA-S-based product candidate, the EyeGate OBG, is a topically applied 0.75% CMHA-S eye drop formulation that has completed its first-inman clinical trial.
 Preclinical studies suggest that the specific CMHA-S chemical modification comprising the EyeGate OBG creates a favorable set of attributes, including prolonged retention time on the ocular surface, and a smooth continuous clear barrier without blur that can minimize mechanical lid friction, reduce repeat injury, and mechanically protect the ocular surface, allowing accelerated corneal re-epithelization.
 It is intended for the management of corneal epithelial defects and to accelerate re-epithelization of the ocular surface following surgery, infections, and other traumatic and non-traumatic conditions.

 EyeGate OBG is being developed pursuant to a de novo 510(k) regulatory pathway for devices submitted for marketing clearance to the U.S. Food and Drug Administration, or FDA.
 We believe that EyeGate OBG is the first and only eye drop being developed in the U.S. to target acceleration of corneal reepithelization.
-We anticipate initiating a second trial in the second quarter of 2017 for which we expect to report top-line data in late third quarter or early fourth quarter of 2017.
-Assuming positive results from this trial and a subsequent pivotal trial we expect to initiate in the second half of 2017 and to report topline data from in the first quarter of 2018, we plan to file de novo 510(k) and CE mark applications in the first half of 2018 with potential commercial launch in late 2018, initially targeting an estimated 160,000 to 240,000 photorefractive keratectomy, or PRK, procedures in the US annually.
+We anticipate initiating a second trial in the third quarter of 2017, for which we expect to report top-line data in the fourth quarter of 2017.
+Assuming positive results from this trial and a subsequent pivotal trial we expect to initiate in the first quarter of 2018 and to report topline data from in the second quarter of 2018, we plan to file de novo 510(k) and CE mark applications in the third quarter of 2018 with potential commercial launch in 2019.